michaelpallante/mlb_pitcher_analysis/README.md

 - Determine why Pitcher 1 struggled after the all-star break.
 - Determine why Pitchers 2 and 3 improved after the all-star break.
+- Build a predictive model of called strikes to use for improving pitching performance.

 ## Summary of Data: